 If athletes are experiencing these symptoms during practice or games (or more severe symptoms like confusion), they should be pulled off the field, encouraged to start drinking fluids, and put into a shady area.
 Consider further action (like calling 911) if symptoms worsen or if the athlete isn’t able to drink on her own.

-The most important thing you can do is encourage lots of fluids and closely monitor all practices and games when the temperatures are high to ensure that your young athlete stays hydrated and healthy!
+The most important thing you can do is encourage lots of fluids and closely monitor all activities when the temperatures are high to ensure that your young athlete stays hydrated and healthy!

 For more information on keeping your young athlete healthy, visit us at the Young Athlete Center.